Get creative & shape your future

 Are you ready to take your next step?
 Join Making It!
-It’s our free creative employability programme for unemployed young people and unemployed adults of working age in North Lanarkshire.
+It’s our free creative employability programme for unemployed young people and unemployed adults in North Lanarkshire.

 Discover your artistic side with a range of creative activities that could include painting, sculpture, photography, filmmaking, animation, music making, and creative writing.